How Does Optical Bonding Transform Industrial Displays?

 One of the most important benefits of optical bonding is improved visibility in direct sunlight.
 In unbonded monitors, ambient light can be reflected from the air gap and glass surface, producing glare that washes or obscures the image.

 By bonding displays, light can travel more directly through them so that losses due to reflection are minimized.
 Studies show that optical bonding can increase the contrast ratio by 400% in sunlight when combined with suitable anti-reflective treatments.
-This big jump in contrast means important information is still legible regardless of whether the screen is used inside a brightly lit mobile command post, outdoor workstation, or fieldstation.

 Reduced Glare and Reflection